ujjwal-97/TODO-App-Flask/README.md

-# TODO-App-Flask using flask, docker and kubernetes
+# TODO-App using flask, docker and kubernetes

 To use app locally or directly with containers change app.py with app.config[“MONGO_URI”] = “mongodb://localhost:27017/dev”